WACK (music company): 2021: Formation of ASP and temporary addition of AKB48's Yuki Kashiwagi

-2022: Gang Parade resumes activities, shuffle units, ExWhyZ and Tonai Bousho
+2022: Gang Parade resumes activities, Empire's disbandment, ExWhyZ and Tonai Bousho

 On January 2, 2022, Gang Parade, who previously split into Go to the Beds and Paradises, resumed activities with the addition of Kila May, Changbaby and Ca Non as new members.

 In an audition camp held from February 24 to 27, WACK's first all-male idol group was formed, they would later be known as WACK Boyz.

 On March 23, the Vote!
 WACK Select 7 winning group was named Spy, while the losing group was named Innocent Ass.
 Spy's debut single, "Anata wo Nerai Uchi♡" (あなたを狙い撃ち♡), which features two B-sides: a cover of AKB48's "Ōgoe Diamond" by Spy and Innocents Ass' debut song, "Everyone is Good and Bad", was released on June 1.

-On March 26, WACK Audition Camp 2022 concluded with Gang Parade gaining two new members, Ainastar (a former Wagg trainee) and Potential, who joined the group on May 13.
-ASP also gained two new members, CCCCCC (a former member of HKT48) and Riontown, who made their debut with the group on May 7.
+On March 26, WACK Audition Camp 2022 concluded with Gang Parade gaining two new members, Ainastar (a former Wagg trainee) and Tantan, later known as Potential, who joined the group on May 13.
+ASP also gained two new members, Ayuna C, later known as CCCCCC (a former member of HKT48) and Kanaedemon, later known as Riontown, who made their debut with the group on May 7.

 From August 18 to 21, WACK held its second all-male audition camp in order to finalise the line-up of WACK Boyz.

 Empire disbanded on June 2.
 At their final concert Watanabe announced that all of the members of Empire would re-debut as ExWhyZ under EMI Records later that year.
 ExWhyZ released their debut studio album on November 2.

 WACK's trainee unit Wagg disbanded on October 18.
 All of the members of Wagg left WACK in November.

 From December 11 to 14, WACK held audition camp, Mameshiba no Taigun Nari no Gasshuku (豆柴の大群なりの合宿), with the aim of finding new members for Mameshiba no Taigun.
 All existing members of the group, excluding Kaede who would be graduating on December 17, took part in the camp with their position in the line-up at risk.
 On December 17, audition camp contestants Momoka and Reona joined the group and Kaede graduated.

 On December 15, Tonai Bousho, a girl group formed through Monster Love on Wednesday's Downtown debuted with the single "Cookie".

-2023: Boysgroup
+2023: Boysgroup, Kiss Kiss, Bite a Shock and disbandment of Bish

-WACK Boyz debuted under the name Boysgroup with the album, We Are Boysgroup, in January 2023.
+WACK Boyz debuted under the name Boysgroup with the album, We Are Boysgroup, on January 18, 2023.

+On 8 February, Bish announced that they had established Bish Co., Ltd. as a subsidiary of WACK and that they would launch audition project Bish The Next, with the purpose of producing their successor group.

+On March 25, WACK Audition Camp 2023 concluded with three successful participants: Changadult, Aika The Police, and Hitorikko, later known as Shion Epic, Iko Mugennokanata, and Kurenai World's End, joining WACK as members of Bis.
+It was also announced at the conclusion of the audition camp that Kiss Kiss, a new group consisting of six members of Gang Parade had been formed.